habitry/habitry_source/Getting-Started-Guides/Health-and-Fitness/Health and Fitness.md

 You just finished loading a “I will track what I eat” habit into the Habitry Coaching Platform for your clients!

 Now you just need to do one more task and you’ll be ready to invite clients into your Habitry Group.

+###Suggested Posting Schedule for Your First Habit

+We suggest you coach your group with a habit lasting two weeks.
+Below is a suggested posting schedule for your first habit.

+Coach tasks are highlighted in gold.
+Client tasks are highlighted in blue.

+![alt text][firsthabitschedule]

+[firsthabitschedule]: https://github.com/habitry/habitry_source/blob/master/Getting-Started-Guides/Health-and-Fitness/images/firsthabitschedule.jpg "Suggested Schedule for First Habit"
+Here's our logo (hover to see the title text):